eslint/rfcs/designs/2023-test-rule-errors/README.md

 To test a custom exception thrown by a rule, simply use the exception text as the message: `"message": "Some custom exception message from the rule."`.

-A convenience feature to go along with this is to allow `messageId` to be set to some fixed values like `SCHEMA_VALIDATION_ERROR` or `CUSTOM_RULE_ERROR`.
+A convenience feature to go along with this is to allow an alternative property `source: 'SCHEMA_VALIDATION' | 'RULE_IMPLEMENTATION'` to be specified indicating the type of exception without indicating the exception text.
 This would be useful since most of the time, the user may not care about the exact text of the exception, but only that the particular type of exception was thrown.
 This also makes it easier to update the exception text without having to update the messages in all the test cases.

-New constraints on test cases with a fatal error:
+Alternate names for this property to consider: `messageType`, `errorType`.

+Differences between fatal test cases and invalid test cases:

 - `code` is not required (the code may be irrelevant when testing options)
-  - **Open Question**: If this is inconvenient or breaks too many assumptions, we can continue to require it but just let the user provide a dummy value like `code: "foo();"`
-- Only one error object can be provided (can't have multiple exceptions at the same time)
-- Cannot have `output` in the top-level object (no violation/autofix can result from a fatal error)
-- Cannot have `suggestions` in the error object (suggestions are only for violations)
+- There's a required `message` property instead of an `errors` property

+This feature can only be used for testing the following user-facing exceptions:

+- ESLint-generated exception during schema validation
+- Rule-generated exceptions

-- This feature can only be used for testing actual user-facing exceptions, not for testing exceptions thrown by the rule tester itself, nor for testing syntax/parsing errors
+Note that this feature cannot be used for testing exceptions thrown by the rule tester itself, nor for testing syntax/parsing errors.

+This design is similar to the [API](https://github.com/ember-template-lint/ember-template-lint/blob/master/docs/plugins.md#rule-tests) that the linter [ember-template-lint](https://github.com/ember-template-lint/ember-template-lint) uses for testing rule exceptions, which could be referred to as prior art.

+Pros of this design vs. the [reuse `invalid` test cases](#reuse-invalid-test-cases) alternative:

+- Avoid overloading existing invalid test cases to serve additional purposes which could complicate the usage, documentation, and implementation logic
+- Avoid confusing third-party tooling that may be analyzing (e.g. linting in the case of [eslint-plugin-eslint-plugin](https://github.com/eslint-community/eslint-plugin-eslint-plugin)) or running invalid test cases with the assumption that they all report violations

+Cons vs. the [reusing `invalid` test cases](#reuse-invalid-test-cases) alternative:

+- Not able to share as much code with invalid test cases
+- Large change / addition to the API of rule tester, as opposed to just adding a single `error: true` property

 ### Implementation